rkhateeb/ROAD_Anomaly_Detection/README.md

 The ROAD dataset contains training data, testing data, and anomaly data (split into 9 categories).
 Each entry includes data with dimensions for time, frequency, polarization, and station, along with labels and metadata.

 ### Loading Strategy
 Initially faced challenges with the large HDF5 file size and limited Colab resources.
-Tried converting to CSV and creating separate H5 files, but both approaches failed due to storage constraints.
+Tried converting to CSV and creating separate H5 files, but both approaches failed due to memory constraints.

 **Final Solution**: Implemented lazy loading through a custom PyTorch dataset that accesses the original H5 file on-the-fly, avoiding memory issues while maintaining efficiency.